 By default, voting power is in proportion to shares held.
 Your agreement can over-ride this basis, allowing you to specify the rules as to how decisions on subjects important to you are made.
 Minority shareholders can be given more say on certain issues.

-For example, you might give every shareholder an equal vote on decisions relating to appointment of directors regardless of proportionate ownership.
-In some circumstances you might decide that each shareholder may be a director or appoint some other person to be a director.
-Another burning issue could be the sale of the company to a third party.
+For example, you might give every shareholder an equal vote on decisions relating to the appointment of directors regardless of proportionate ownership.
+In some circumstances, you might decide that each shareholder may be a director or appoint some other person to be a director.
+Another burning issue could be a sale to a third party.

 Decisions on different subjects could be decided in different ways depending on the importance of each subject to each shareholder.
-You can go as far as to completely separate ownership and control: useful if some shareholders may not have experience or knowledge of the company to allow them to make effective decisions.
-For family businesses and companies where some shareholders hold shares only as an investment, this is likely to be a useful feature.
+You can go as far as to completely separate ownership and control: useful if some shareholders may not have experience or knowledge of running the company to allow them to make effective decisions.
+For family businesses and companies where some shareholders hold shares only as an investment, this ability to separate ownership from governance is likely to be a useful feature.

 Protect the value of your investment

-A shareholders agreement can help prevent other shareholders reducing the value of your investment by their actions.
+Having a written shareholders agreement in place can help prevent other owners from reducing the value of your investment by their actions.
 It can do this by setting out:

 requirements for disclosure and for approval for certain actions such as large asset purchases

-Guard your privacy relating to how your company is managed
+Guard your privacy relating to management of the company

 Reduce the likelihood and cost of disputes